Over 200 employees at Google and some from OpenAI have signed a letter urging the tech company to steer clear of military engagements.

 Military officials warned that if Amodei doesn't make a move, they would pull Anthropic’s contract but also “deem them a supply chain risk,” a designation given to foreign adversaries, which would then derail the company’s critical partnerships with other businesses.

 Google’s employees have warned against the potential use of its Gemini AI for the military.
-They fear that its models could be used for mass surveillance and for the use of autonomous weapons, which would have no human oversight.
+They fear that it could be used for mass surveillance and for the use of Autonomous weapons, which would have no human oversight.